victorvikram/BeliefNetworkEvo/sci/Ideas.md

 3. Subjectivity of belief networks (i.e., do conservatives, liberals, whatever, agree on structure (also need to flesh out proper interpretation of this))
 4. Structural evolution of BNs / dynamics of belief-spaces (also, linking the notion of vector cluster and belief network cluster would be interesting to me)
 5. Ideology-respecting paths (just think this could be a good meme paper honestly)

+Question:
+- If we were to cluster beliefs into political ideologies, does it *really* make sense to invoke a split between physical/circumstantial attributes and beliefs?
+For example, is (should) being black, rich, addicted to drugs, lonely, or popular, part of your ideology?
+I want to sort out our concepts before we dive into analysis on ideologies.